SquamataBase/SquamataBase/README.md

 pip install django-nested-admin
 ```

-The recommended way to install the SpatiaLite dependency is via HomeBrew:
+The recommended way to install the SpatiaLite dependency for macOS users is via HomeBrew:
 ```bash
 brew install spatialite-tools
 ```